oddh2/A-checklist-for-dental-AI-studies.github.io/README.md

 We are the first point of contact for all patients who visit the CharitéCentrum3 for dental, oral and maxillofacial medicine - both during the day and at night.
 We cover the entire spectrum of clinical dentistry.
 Together with you, we will develop a therapy plan, which will be carried out by specialized colleagues from our or other departments, if necessary.

-We offer an outpatient clinic for geriatric dentistry, where residents of nursing homes can visit us or be transported to us for treatment under appropriately specialised conditions (including infection control).
+We offer an outpatient clinic for geriatric dentistry, where residents of nursing homes can visit us or be transported to us for treatment under appropriately specialized conditions (including infection control).

 We are the contact for dental treatments during the night, on weekends and holidays.
 We are there for our patients throughout the day, including interdisciplinary dental trauma consultations.
 Please call us if you have any questions or would like to make an appointment.